SKY-ALIN/regta/docs/source/user_guide/oop_style.rst

 Thread Job
 ----------
-Use :class:`regta.ThreadJob` to build job with this type.
+Use :class:`regta.ThreadJob` to build a job with this type.

 .. code-block:: python